dssg/triage/docs/sources/experiments/cohort-labels.md

 ### Note 1

-The as_of_date is parsed as a timestamp in the database.
-This timestamp defaults to **the beginning of the date in question**.
+The as_of_date is parsed as a timestamp in the database, which Postgres defaults to **midnight at the beginning of the date in question**.
 It's important to consider how this is used for feature generation.
 Features are only included if they are known about **before this timestamp**.
 So features will be only included for an as_of_date if they are known about **before that as_of_date**.
 If you want to work around this (e.g for visit-level problems in which you want to intake data **on the day of the visit and make predictions using that data the same day**), you can move your cohort up a day.
+The time splitting in Triage is designed for day granularity so approaches to train up to a specific hour and test at another hour of the same day are not supported.

 ### Note 2